-Dividing the Roman Empire
+Dividing the Roman Empire into East & West

-Romans in the Western Empire spoke Latin while the Eastern Empire spoke Greek.
-The Western Empire was Roman Catholic and practiced traditional Roman culture, and the Eastern Empire was Eastern Orthodox and had a more diverse culture influenced by different people.
-The Western Empire suffered from multiple invasions by barbarian tribes and was finally sacked in 476 CE.
+Romans in the Western Empire spoke Latin while those in the Eastern Empire spoke Greek.
+The Western Empire was Roman Catholic and practiced traditional Roman culture, while the Eastern Empire was dominated by the Eastern Orthodox religion and had a more diverse culture influenced by different people.
+The Western Empire suffered from multiple invasions by barbarian tribes and eventually collapsed in 476 CE.

 The Eastern Empire, also known as the Byzantine Empire, survived for almost 1,000 more years before being overtaken by the Ottoman Empire in 1453.